 Looking at price and supply, the median sales price of new homes sold in July came in at $294,600, and the average sales price was $355,800.
 The estimated number of new homes for sale at the end of the month was 233,000, representing a 4.3-month supply at July’s sales rate.

-“This is a continued sign that demand for new homes remains solid in a low interest rate, low unemployment environment,” said Ralph McLaughlin, economist at real estate site Trulia.com.
+“This is a continued sign that demand for new homes remains solid in a low-interest rate, low unemployment environment,” said Ralph McLaughlin, an economist at real estate site Trulia.com.